League table

 What is the University of Chester’s reputation?

-The university gained a triple silver in the Teaching Excellence Framework (TEF 2023) – overall and for underpinning aspects of student experience and student outcomes.
-Assessors commended its “course content and delivery that effectively encourages students to engage in their learning, and stretches them to develop their knowledge and skills.”
+Triple silver was the result in the Teaching Excellence Framework (TEF 2023), for student experience, outcomes and overall.
+Assessors commended Chester’s “course content and delivery that effectively encourages students to engage in their learning, and stretches them to develop their knowledge and skills”.

-However, the TEF findings are slightly at odds with Chester’s recent dip in rates of student satisfaction.
-Only five years ago the university ranked in the top 30 for satisfaction with teaching quality and the wider undergraduate experience, based on results from the National Student Survey (NSS).
-In our latest NSS analysis, Chester has risen one place to 78th for teaching quality and fallen 23 places to 124th for student experience.
+However, the TEF findings jar with Chester’s dip in student satisfaction.
+Six years ago the university ranked in the top 30 for satisfaction with teaching quality and the wider undergraduate experience, based on results from the National Student Survey (NSS).
+In our latest analysis, Chester has fallen 22 places to 101= for satisfaction with teaching quality and 19 places to 120th for their views of the wider experience.

 What degree courses have been discontinued and what new courses are available?